 Trees are Good - The Benefits of Trees

-If you would like a community tree planted, please fill out a Tree Planting Application.
+If you would like a community tree planted in the public parkway, please fill out a Tree Planting Application.

 If you are a tree service provider and wish to perform arboricultural work (fertilizing, pesticide application, pruning, or other) on a public street tree, city ordinance requires that you first complete a Tree Work Permit Application.

 If you would like to have waste wood delivered to your property please complete a Waste Wood Request Form.
 Please note that we only deliver to properties located east of the Interstate in Racine County and that there is a $75.00 delivery fee.
 In addition, there is a limited amount of wood available each year - please contact our department at 262.636.9131 prior to sending your application and payment to ensure that we are currently accepting requests.